0xNeolik/Arcade-Game-Project/README.md

 Click here to play game: https://alvaroteran-developer.github.io/Arcade-Game-Project/

 ## Descriptions:
+Villains have arrived the city, they want attack the citizens.
 You are Hulk and you should protect the citizens of the enemies.
 You can move on the all board.
 Citizens should go to the tower to save them.
 There are 5 level: Each level start when the number of citizens saved are 10.
 But, you lose if the enemies overcomes 10 citizens eliminated.
 Your goal: 60 citizens saved.